SpudGunMan/meshing-around/modules/bbstools.md

      - The `bbsdm.pkl` file is copied between nodes using SCP, rsync, or other file transfer methods.
      - After syncing, the recipient node can check for new DMs using `bbs_check_dm(toNode)`.
   2. **Over-the-Air (OTA) Sync:**
-     - DMs can be exchanged between nodes using the same OTA sync mechanism as public posts.
+     - DMs can be exchanged between nodes using the same OTA sync mechanism as other posts.
-     - The `bbslink` command can include DMs, and the recipient node processes and stores them in `bbsdm.pkl`.
+     - The bot will receive (onRX) or detect any packet and deliver the DM/mail to the recipient.
 - DMs are only visible to the intended recipient node and are not listed in the public message list.

 ### **DM Commands**